mebishalnapit/creative-blog/readme.txt

   SIL OFL 1.1 http://scripts.sil.org/OFL.
 * HTML5 Shiv @afarkas @jdalton @jon_neal @rem | MIT/GPL2 Licensed
 * FitVids by Chris Coyier and Paravel | WTFPL Licensed
-* JQuery Advanced News Ticker 1.0.11 by Valentin Ledrapier(risq) | GPL Licensed
+* JQuery Advanced News Ticker by Valentin Ledrapier(risq) | GPL Licensed
 * Magnific-Popup by Dmitry Semenov | MIT Licensed
+* Stickyjs by Anthony Garand | MIT Licensed
 * Other custom js files are our own creation and is licensed under the same license as this theme.

 All other resources and theme elements are licensed under the [GNU GPL](http://www.gnu.org/licenses/gpl-3.0.txt), version 3 or later.